Dialectical materialism: As a heuristic in science and elsewhere

-In 1972, the worst chaos of China's Cultural Revolution was over and scientific research resumed.
+In 1972, China's Cultural Revolution slowed down and scientific research restarted.
 Astrophysicist and cosmologist Fang Lizhi found an opportunity to read some recent astrophysics papers in western journals, and soon wrote his first paper on cosmology, "A Cosmological Solution in Scalar-tensor Theory with Mass and Blackbody Radiation", which was published on the journal Wu Li (Physics), Vol. 1, 163 (1972).
 This was the first modern cosmological research paper in mainland China.
-Fang assembled a group of young faculty members of USTC around him to conduct astrophysics research.

-At the time, conducting research on relativity theory and cosmology in China was very risky politically, because these theories were considered to be "idealistic" theories in contradiction with the dialectical materialism theory, which is the official philosophy of the Communist Party.
+Fang assembled a group of young faculty members of USTC around him to conduct astrophysics research.At the time, conducting research on relativity theory and cosmology in China was very risky politically, because these theories were considered to be "idealistic" theories in contradiction with the dialectical materialism theory, which is the official philosophy of the Communist Party.
 According to the dialectical materialism philosophy, both time and space must be infinite, while the Big Bang theory allows the possibility of the finiteness of space and time.
-During the Cultural Revolution, campaigns were waged against Albert Einstein and the Theory of Relativity in Beijing and Shanghai.
-Once Fang published his theory, some of the critics of the Theory of Relativity, especially a group based in Shanghai, prepared to attack Fang politically.
+During the Cultural Revolution, campaigns were waged against Albert Einstein and his theory of general relativity in Beijing and Shanghai.
+Once Fang published his theory, some of the critics of relativity, especially a group based in Shanghai, prepared to attack Fang politically.
 However, by this time the "leftist" line was declining in the Chinese academia.
 Professor Dai Wensai, the most well-known Chinese astronomer at the time and chair of the Astronomy Department of Nanjing University, also supported Fang.
 Many of the members of the "Theory of Relativity Criticism Group" changed to study the theory and conduct research in it.
 Subsequently, Fang was regarded as the father of cosmological research in China.

-Criticism
+Philosophical evaluations

 Philosopher Allen Wood argued that, in its form as an official Soviet philosophy, dialectical materialism was doomed to be superficial because "creativity or critical thinking" was impossible in an authoritarian environment.
 Nevertheless, he considered the basic aims and principles of dialectical materialism to be in harmony with rational scientific thought.

 Economist and philosopher Ludwig von Mises wrote a critique of Marxist materialism which he published as a part of his 1957 work Theory and History: An Interpretation of Social and Economic Evolution.
-H. B. Acton described the creed as "a philosophical farrago".
+H. B. Acton described Marxism as "a philosophical farrago".
 Max Eastman argued that dialectical materialism lacks a psychological basis.

+Leszek Kołakowski criticized the laws of dialectics in Main Currents of Marxism, arguing that they consist partly of truisms with no specific Marxist content, partly of philosophical dogmas, partly of nonsense, and partly of statements that could be any of these things depending on how they are interpreted.